mckinsey/vizro/vizro-core/docs/pages/user-guides/custom-actions.md

         ```

-## Interacting with dashboard inputs and outputs
+## Interact with dashboard inputs and outputs
 When a custom action needs to interact with the dashboard, it is possible to define `inputs` and `outputs` for the custom action.

 - `inputs` represents dashboard component properties whose values are passed to the custom action function as arguments.
 It is a list of strings in the format `"<component_id>.<property>"` (e.g. `"scatter_chart.clickData`").